Veterans’ RightsAn independent resource for veterans

 The Board has granted a $323.00 per month special apportionment of the Veteran's VA disability compensation for the appellant/estranged spouse, finding that hardship was established and that this amount does not result in undue hardship on the Veteran.

-The deciding factor: Hardship was established by the appellant's financial needs exceeding her income, while the Veteran’s income exceeded his expenses.
-The Board found a proper apportionment of $323.00 per month to be reasonable without causing undue hardship to the Veteran.
+The deciding factor: Hardship was established by the appellant's financial needs exceeding her income, but the Board found that a $323.00 per month apportionment did not cause undue hardship to the Veteran as his income still exceeded his expenses by approximately $1,163.

 Claimed conditions